At least one new Apple product may be delayed due to the coronavirus

 — Brian Roemmele (@BrianRoemmele) February 27, 2020

 We also see that Apple may also consider making its WWDC a digital event because of health concerns.
 We can’t tell for sure which device will be delayed, but we have heard reports from Ming-Chi Kuo that says that the iPhone 9 will arrive during the first half of 2020.
-Now, we will just have to wait and see whos right.
+Now, we will just have to wait and see who’s right.

 Source BGR